voltagesecurity/bvd/README.md

 the script then runs the following command

+    $ python manage.py syncdb

+which will create the required database and associated database tables, then the installer will run

     $ python manage.py runserver

 which starts the django developement server, such that you can view the application for testing purposes